Do Universities Accept T-Levels? Your Comprehensive Guide

 Summary

-So, to answer the question, “Do universities accept T-Levels?”— yes, most of them do.
-If you’re currently studying this increasingly popular alternative to A-levels, it’s worth understanding how T-Levels convert into UCAS points, and their unique grading system.
+So, yes, most universities accept T-Levels in fact, more universities are doing so including the most prestigious institutions.
+If you’re currently planning your revision or studying this increasingly popular alternative to A-levels, it’s worth understanding how T-Levels convert into UCAS points, and their unique grading system.
 Hopefully this info can help you when you come to enter the university admissions process.
 Good Luck!